mastrogiovanni/local-cluster/AUTH.md

 1. Kind maps host `:443` to Envoy.
 SNI and the HTTP `Host` header must be `INGRESS_HOST` (from `config.env`).
 2. Contour has programmed this virtual host with `authorization.extensionRef = projectcontour-auth/htpasswd` and `failOpen: false`.
-3. Envoy does **not** send the request to sprar yet.
+3. Envoy does **not** send the request to the upstream app yet.
 It opens (or reuses) a gRPC stream to contour-authserver and sends a Check request that includes method, path, and headers (including `Authorization`, if any).
 4. contour-authserver looks up htpasswd data it has loaded from Secrets in `projectcontour-auth` annotated `projectcontour.io/auth-type: basic`.
 5. **No credentials, or unknown user, or bad password:** Check is denied.
 Envoy responds to the client with `401` and `WWW-Authenticate: Basic realm="default", charset="UTF-8"`.
 The body is empty.
 Apps never see the request.
 6. **Valid credentials:** Check is allowed. contour-authserver injects `Auth-Handler`, `Auth-Realm`, and `Auth-Username`.
 Envoy forwards the original request (still including `Authorization`) to the matched include (`/sprar`, …).